Cervical Disc Removal Surgery

 Have you been suffering from severe and long-lasting pain in the neck or your shoulders?
 Doctors may try to treat this pain with conservative methods like medication or physical therapy, but when these don’t work, you may need ACDF.

 Get started by calling us at (888) 966-9750 and scheduling an appointment.
-Our ACDF surgeons in Miami are here to help improve your quality of life.
+Our ACDF surgeons are here to help improve your quality of life.